Roza Eskenazi: Decline and rediscovery

 Eskenazi was now in her sixties, and the music scene in Greece had changed considerably since she launched her career over four decades earlier.
 Smyrneiko (the music of İzmir) and Rebetiko had declined in popularity, and she, as well as other masters of the genre, were relegated to occasional appearances at village festivals and other small events.
 Though she did record a few songs over the coming years, these were mainly covers of her older, well-known hits, made for minor recording companies in Athens.

 It was only in the late 1960s that there was some renewed interest in her earlier work.
 RCA recorded two 45s containing four of her songs (including "Sabah Amanes") with violinist Dimitris Manisalis, but the release was limited.
 All this changed, however, in the final days of the military dictatorship in the early 1970.
 Suddenly, the youth of the country developed a renewed interest in the urban songs of the past, and several important compilations were released.
 One of the best known was Rebetiki Istoria, a six-record collection of Rebetiko music, which sold hundreds of thousands of copies.

 What set this decade apart from her earlier career was the widespread appearance of television.
 Roza quickly adapted to the new medium and appeared on a number of shows.
 In 1973, she was documented in the short film To Bouzouki (directed by Vassilis Maros) and in 1976 she did a TV special with Haris Alexiou, which included interviews and songs, as well as a couple more appearances.
 Throughout that time, however, Roza never abandoned her roots in the country's nightclubs, and she did a weekly live show in Themelio, a nightclub in Plaka.

 As one of the few surviving Rebetiko singers who remained active at the time, artists and musicologists began studying her style, which was deemed "authentic".
-This had a lasting impact on a new generation of performers including Haris Alexiou (whom she appeared with on television) and Glykeria.
-The tragedy was that while musicians and academics were intrigued by her abilities, as well as by her insights into a lost musical world, the general public was less enthusiastic, and considered her more of a curiosity.
+This had a lasting impact on a new generation of performers including Haris Alexiou (with whom she appeared on television) and Glykeria.
+While musicians and academics were intrigued by her abilities, as well as by her insights into a lost musical world, the general public was less enthusiastic, and considered her more of a curiosity.
 Nevertheless, she continued to perform, giving her last show in September 1977, when she was at least 80 years old, in Patras.